-Editor's Note: This article about the best motorcycle gps options was originally posted in 2013, but our readers and riders still get a tremendous amount of value from it, as it's the most visited article on our site.
-Review the options below and use it as a stepping stone for further research.
-Also, we have a 2017 Update Article Linked Below.
+Editor's Note: This article about the best motorcycle GPS options was originally posted in 2013, but our readers and riders still get a tremendous amount of value from it, as it's the most visited article on our site.
+So we've tried to add to it through the years.
+Some motorcycle GPS units may be past models so use it as a stepping stone for further research.
+We will update as we test new ones.
+Also, we have a 2017 Update Article for the Montana Linked Below.

 *Please note: This is not an advertisement paid for by Garmin, and none of the reviews on www.rideadv.com are paid for by the manufacturers we recommend!